eclipse-sumo/sumo/README_CCH.md

 ## Notes and current limitations

+- **`weights.priority-factor` is supported.** The priority penalty is a static, per-edge, vehicle-independent multiplier, so it is baked directly into the CCH metric at customization time (the weight fill goes through the same effort function A\* uses).
+Routes match A\* with the same factor.
-- **A\* fallback.** CCH automatically falls back to the embedded A\* router for queries a shared per-class metric cannot express (arbitrary per-query prohibitions, a vehicle class with no metric yet, or when routing "extras" like `weights.random-factor != 1`, `weights.priority-factor != 0`, bike speeds, or routing preferences are active).
-Those options are therefore rejected up front when `--routing-algorithm CCH` is selected — disable them to use CCH.
+- **A\* fallback.** CCH automatically falls back to the embedded A\* router for queries a shared per-class metric cannot express (arbitrary per-query prohibitions, or a vehicle class with no metric yet).
+The per-vehicle routing "extras" — `weights.random-factor != 1`, bike speeds, and routing preferences — cannot be represented by a shared metric and are rejected up front when `--routing-algorithm CCH` is selected; disable them to use CCH.
 - **Per-class metrics, one shared topology.** All vehicle classes share a single weight-independent CCH; they differ only by which arcs are masked to infinite weight (permissions + live closures), so road closures need no special handling.